DanyangDai/metaextractoR/README.md

 ollama run your_choice_of_models
 ```

-Explore your choice of models: [Ollama](https://ollama.com)
+Explore your choice of models at [Ollama](https://ollama.com).
+Currently

-Currently this version of the package only supports local LLMs.
+this version of the package only supports local LLMs via Ollama.

 ## Workflow